Pawan-Kumar-Agrahari/Classify-Book-Genres/README.md

-# Classify-Book-Genres
-The task at hand involves predicting the genre of a book based on its features, such as author popularity, book length, and the number of keywords.
-This is a multi-class classification problem, where the goal is to categorize books into genres like Fiction, Non-Fiction, Mystery, etc. The process begins by loading the dataset, which contains both the features and the target variable (genre).
-The features include numerical values like author popularity, book length, and the number of keywords, while the target variable is categorical (genre).
-To make the target variable compatible with machine learning algorithms, the genre labels are encoded into numeric values using a LabelEncoder.

-Next, the dataset is split into training and testing sets, with 80% used for training the model and 20% reserved for testing.
-The Random Forest Classifier, a robust ensemble learning method, is then used to train a model on the training data.
-This model builds multiple decision trees and aggregates their results to make predictions about book genres.
-After training, the model is evaluated on the test set by making predictions and comparing them to the true labels.
+Book Genre Classification
+This project uses machine learning to classify books into genres based on features such as author popularity, book length, and the number of keywords.
+It utilizes a Random Forest Classifier for predicting the genre of a book.

+Features:
+Author Popularity: Numerical representation of how popular the author is.

+Book Length: Length of the book, likely measured in pages or word count.

+Number of Keywords: Number of keywords associated with the book.

+Target Variable (Genre): The genre of the book, which is the class we are predicting (e.g., Fiction, Non-Fiction).

+Steps Involved:
+Data Loading:

+Load the dataset (book data) from a CSV file.

+Data Preprocessing:

+Extract features (author_popularity, book_length, num_keywords) and the target variable (genre).

+Encode the categorical target variable into numeric values using LabelEncoder.

+Train-Test Split:

+Split the dataset into training (80%) and testing (20%) sets using train_test_split.

+Model Building:

+Train a Random Forest Classifier with 100 trees to predict the book genre.

+Model Evaluation:

+Evaluate the model's performance using metrics such as:

+Accuracy

+Precision

+Recall

+F1 Score

+Compute the Confusion Matrix to visualize the performance.

+Visualization:

-To assess the model’s performance, several metrics are calculated, including accuracy, precision, recall, and the F1 score.
-These metrics provide a comprehensive understanding of how well the model is performing.
-The confusion matrix is also computed to visually inspect how the model's predictions compare to the actual genres.
-A heatmap of the confusion matrix is generated to make it easier to interpret the results.
+Generate a heatmap of the confusion matrix to make it easier to interpret model results.

-Overall, the code provides a complete solution for classifying books into genres using a Random Forest Classifier.
-It includes essential steps like data preprocessing, model training, evaluation, and visualization, all aimed at understanding and improving the model's performance.
-The evaluation metrics and confusion matrix help pinpoint where the model is excelling and where it might need improvement, offering valuable insights into its effectiveness.
+Libraries Used:
+Pandas: For data manipulation.

+Scikit-learn: For machine learning and model evaluation.

+Seaborn & Matplotlib: For visualization (confusion matrix heatmap).

+How to Run:
+Install the required libraries:

+bash
+Copy
+Edit
+pip install pandas scikit-learn seaborn matplotlib Download the dataset and save it as book_genres.csv.

+Run the script to train the model and evaluate its performance.

+Results:
+The model’s performance is evaluated using accuracy, precision, recall, and F1 score.

+A confusion matrix heatmap is generated to visually show how well the model predicts different genres.